 Leaving Austin without sampling the barbecue is an absolute crime.
 The #1 game in town is Franklin Barbecue.
 People get in line outside of Franklin starting at 6 a.m. in the morning even though the doors don’t open until 11 a.m.
 It’s not such a bad waiting experience if you bring chairs and beers with you and turn it into a tailgate.
 Franklin keeps serving until they run out of food, which is usually around 3-4 p.m.
 It’s the best brisket you’ll ever have and the pulled pork, ribs, and sausage aren’t too shabby either.

-Casino El Camino was featured on Man vs. Food for its burgers and while they’re pretty good, it’s their wings and chili cheese fries that excites me more than the burgers when I eat there.
+Casino El Camino was featured on Man vs. Food for its burgers and while they’re pretty good, it’s their wings and chili cheese fries that are must-haves.
 There are almost too many good burger places in Austin to name, but you’ll be happy if you end up eating one at Bartlett’s, P. Terry’s Burger Stand, Salt & Time, Wholly Cow Burgers, or Hopdoddy.

 And when it comes to late night food, you should either be eating at any of the food trucks on 4th and Brazos St. or head over to 24 Diner.